zvector/fate/README.md

 #### stop

-Stops execution and resolves the multiplex's deferral.
+Stops execution and resolves the multiplex’s deferral.